 What comes to mind when you envision fall color in the landscape?
-For a many of us, trees filled with varying shades of yellows, oranges, and reds are what we think of in terms of fall color.
-However, in the Southwest, we get to enjoy another type of fall color in the form of shrubs that decorate the landscape with their beautiful blooms when summer blooms are beginning to fade.
+For many of us, trees with varying shades of yellows, oranges, and reds are what may come to mind.
+However, in the Southwest, we get to enjoy another type of fall color in the form of shrubs that decorate the landscape with their beautiful blooms when summer blooms begin to fade.

 If you love fall color, here are 5 fall flowering shrubs that will add beauty and color to your Southwest garden as summer fades into fall.

 Baja Fairy Duster (Calliandra californica) – Fan-shaped blooms add a whimsical flair to this Mexican native and decorate the dark green foliage, which is made up of tiny leaflets grouped tightly together.
 For those who want to attract wildlife to the garden, this is an excellent choice since the bright red flowers attract birds (including hummingbirds) as well as butterflies.
 Its upright growth habit makes it a good choice for planting against walls or as an informal hedge.
 Allow plenty of room for it to grow to its mature size of 6 feet tall and wide.
 Baja fairy duster does best in full sun and can even handle hot, reflected sun in west-facing exposures.
 Hardy to 20 degrees F.